iamdhakrey/rustycord/PROGRESS.md

-# RustCord Progress Tracker
+# rustycord Progress Tracker

 ## Project Overview
-RustCord is a Discord bot library for Rust, designed to be a competitor to serenity-rs with a focus on simplicity and ease of use.
+rustycord is a Discord bot library for Rust, designed to be a competitor to serenity-rs with a focus on simplicity and ease of use.

 ## Current Status: 🚧 In Development